yishayt2004/DB5785_4865_2911/README.md

 # DB5785 - PostgreSQL and Docker Workshop

 This workshop will guide you through setting up and managing a PostgreSQL database using Docker.
 You will also explore how to use pgAdmin to interact with the database and perform various tasks.
-You will use 'pgadmin' to access through it's GUI to the database
+You will use '''pgadmin''' to access through it's GUI to the database

 Yo will have to modify the **Workshop Summary** below according to your own implementation